garystorey/useZodForm/README.md

 # useZodForm

-A simple React hook to manage your form state.
+A React hook to manage your form state.
 Similar to react-hook-form or formik.
-See below for example implementations.

 ## Installation